Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

-To make the gait detector compatible with silhouette-based methods, we extract a gait representation based on normalized silhouette $\mS$.
-An ideal gait representation should be able to discriminate moving subjects from stationary ones and partial body from full body.
-Since the legs of the body have periodic movement and contribute significantly to gait recognition, we use the Double Helical Signature (DHS)~\cite{ran2010applications}.
+An ideal representation of a gait detector should be able to discriminate moving subjects from stationary ones and a partial body from a full body.
+Since the legs' motion is nearly periodic and contributes significantly to gait recognition, we use the Double Helical Signature (DHS)~\cite{ran2010applications}.
 DHS is a classic gait representation that captures the movement of the knee to describe gait movement as a function of time.
-As our input $\mS$ is normalized to the same size, we can deduce the knee height $ \mathcal{H}_{\textrm{knee}}$ to be approximately a quarter of the overall height.
-By taking a slice from the silhouette sequence, i.e., $\mS_{\textrm{knee}}(x,t) = \mS (x,\mathcal{H}_{\textrm{knee}},t), \mS_{\textrm{knee}} \in \mathbb{R}^{ W \times T }$, we can obtain a double helical structure that indicates human movement.
+As our input $\mS$ is normalized to the same size, we can deduce the knee height $ \mathcal{H}_{\textrm{knee}}$ to be approximately a quarter of the overall frame height.
+By taking a slice from the silhouette sequence, i.e., $\mS_{\textrm{knee}}(x,t) = \mS (x,\mathcal{H}_{\textrm{knee}},t), \mS_{\textrm{knee}} \in \mathbb{R}^{ W \times T }$, we obtain a DHS pattern that indicates human movement.

-As shown in Figure~\ref{fig:GEIDHS}, the DHS pattern is rather discriminating.
-For the standing case, the DHS pattern shows a constant straight line since there is no movement at knees.
+As shown in \cref{fig:GEIDHS}, the DHS pattern is discriminating.
+For the standing case, the DHS pattern shows a constant straight line since there is no movement at the knees.
 When the subject is walking, a periodic pattern is obtained, known as a type of ``Frieze pattern'' \cite{niyogi1994analyzing}.
 Given an incomplete body, DHS appears rather different as $\mathcal{H}_{\textrm{knee}}$ does not correspond to the knee position anymore; consequently, DHS becomes thicker.
+Therefore, DHS emerges as a compact and distinctive representation encapsulating temporal movement into a 2D image.